lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

     - Color space conversion.
 Following functions will be supported by Renesas software portfolio.
     - γ correction, gain correction
     - Applies correction of color (skin color adjustment and color correction set in memory) in terms of color phase, brightness, and chromaticity for a specified range of colors or for the full range of colors

-- TCON
+##### TCON
   - 2 channels (TCON0, TCON1) (TCON0 is output via LVDS interface)
   - Modulate the various timing signal for LCD panel driver with RGB parallel output interface

-- Display Output Checker (DOC)
+##### Display Output Checker (DOC)
   - The DOC allows to check whether the display content (warning, light, and so on) is correctly output by the Display Unit (DU).

-- Video Input Module (VIN)
+##### Video Input Module (VIN)
 - MIPI-CSI2 interface
   - 2 channels (4lane × 1channel, 2lane × 1channel)
   - Interleaving by 4 VC (virtual channel) supported
   - Filtering by DT (data type) supported
   - YUV422 8/10bit, RGB888, Embedded 8bit, User Defined 8bit are supported
   - 1.5Gbps/Lane
 - Digital interface
   - 2 channels (RGB/YCbCr)
   - Dotclk 100 MHz
   - ITU-R BT.601 interface: 8-, 10- (same size only (not scaling)), 12- (same size only (not scaling)) 16-, 20- (same size only (not scaling)) or 24-bit (same size only (not scaling)), YCbCr422, 18-bit RGB666, 24-bit RGB888
   - ITU-R BT.656 interface: 8-, 10- (same size only (not scaling)), or 12-bit (same size only (not scaling)) YCbCr422
   - ITU-R BT.1358 interface: 16-, 20- (same size only (not scaling)), or 24-bit (same size only (not scaling)) YCbCr422
   - ITU-R BT.709 interface: 8-, 10- (same size only (not scaling)), 12- (same size only (not scaling)) 16-, 20- (same size only (not scaling)) or 24-bit (same size only (not scaling)) YCbCr422, 18-bit RGB666, 24-bit RGB888 About Digital RGB channel usage combination, Refer as follows cases.
     - CASE1 VIN-A8bit + VIN-B8/12/16
     - CASE2 VIN-A12bit + VIN-B8/12/16
     - CASE3 VIN-A16bit + VIN-B8/12
+- Capturing function
+  - Up to 8 input images can be captured (using VC, DT filtering)
+- Clipping function
+  - Up to 4096 × 4096
+- Horizontal scaling
+  - Up to two times, but only scaling down is possible for HD1080i or HD1080p data. (one input only)
+- Vertical scaling
+  - Up to three times, but only scaling down is possible for HD1080i or HD1080p data. (one input only)
+- Output format
+  - RGB-565, ARGB-1555, ARGB8888, YCbCr422, RGB888, YCbCr420 YC separation, and extraction of the Y component

+##### IMR-LX4

+- IMR-LX4-M3W/M3N
+- 2 Image Renders for camera image distortion correction application
+- Pixel Performance: 400Mpixel/sec (peak, @400 MHz) per one IMR-LX4-M3W/M3N